 \section{Introduction}

-\IEEEPARstart{D}{istribution} grids today are experiencing rapid transformation with the proliferation of distributed energy resources (DERs), which stress the grid in both steady state operations, transient dynamics, and future planning.
-Issues such as stability, uncertainty, capacity and voltage constraint violations have been widely reported in distribution networks \cite{petinrin_impact_2016, haque_review_2016, khani_impacts_2012, rafique_bibliographic_2022, fachrizal_combined_2021, wen_analysis_2016}.
-Solving these challenges requires high-quality data including both the circuit topology and timeseries measurements.
-In this paper, we describe an approach to acquire such data.
-The SoCal 28-Bus Dataset includes three components: synchro-waveforms, synchro-phasors, and circuit parameters.
-We present applications to illustrate the usage of this dataset.
+Distribution grids today are experiencing rapid transformation with the proliferation of distributed energy resources (DERs), which stress the system in both steady-state operations, transient dynamics, and future planning.
+Issues such as stability, uncertainty, and constraint violations have been widely reported in distribution networks \cite{petinrin_impact_2016, haque_review_2016, khani_impacts_2012, rafique_bibliographic_2022, fachrizal_combined_2021, wen_analysis_2016}.
+Solving these challenges requires high-quality data, including both the circuit topology and time-series measurements.
+A comparison with existing metering and available datasets reveals that the currently available data is insufficient for detailed analysis such as computing the phasor-based network power flow.